FSOCO: The Formula Student Objects in Context Dataset: Data Collection

 Upon being accepted, the team needs to pass a labeling exam consisting of a small raw data sample and perfect ground truth labels that are not visible to the examinee.
 They must label the raw data following the labeling guidelines and receive feedback based on an automated comparison to the ground truth.
 The set of images used in the exam is designed to cover difficult scenes and provides examples for all guideline rules.

 After passing the exam, teams either have their dataset reviewed, in the case of a dataset contribution, or are assigned a pre-labeled donated dataset for label contributions.
-Pre-labels are generated by the model introduced in \refsec{ssec:bounding_box_regression}.
+Pre-labels are generated by us using the model introduced in \refsec{ssec:bounding_box_regression}.
 By leveraging predictions of current models, there are two main advantages.
-First, since annotation mostly consists of improving existing labels, the achieved quality increases.
+First, since annotating mostly consists of improving existing labels, the achieved quality increases.
 The adjustment of pre-labels can be seen as reviewing the model's output.
-Second, the human annotator can label objects missed by the model, thereby shrinking the set of OOD data.
+Second, the human annotator can label objects missed by the model, thereby shrinking the set of \ac{OOD} data.

 The first review step is passing automated label sanity checks.
 These are simple rule-based tests ensuring basic quality measures, e.g., identifying tiny bounding boxes created by mistake.
 What follows is an iterative review process, performed by domain-knowledge specialists and based on the labeling guidelines to ensure the highest quality.
 Each image is either passed or rejected, and image-level or object-level feedback is given in the case of a rejection.
-As soon as all images have passed, the contribution is accepted and the dataset expanded by it.
+As soon as all images have passed, the contribution is accepted and added to the FSOCO dataset.